Megabias: Among-taxon dynamic megabias

 A dynamic megabias occurs when the fossilization potential of one group relative to that of another group changes through time.
 For example, lingulide brachiopods had a lower fossilization potential than articulate brachiopods, but only in the early Paleozoic.

 This has changed through time, governed by changes in bathymetry and lateral shifts in lithofacies associated with basin evolution.
 By the Middle Ordovician, articulates had diversified to become important components of all marine environments except the deep basin; inarticulates were most important in offshore and basinal settings.
 By moving away from the main taphonomic window, the inarticulates sacrificed their fossilization potential whilst not necessarily decreasing their biological diversity.

 Global megabias

 A global megabias is one that occurs over the whole world, though not necessarily in all depositional environments.
 There are numerous documented examples of this, many of which concern the Cambrian explosion and the Ediacaran fauna, both divisive subjects within the paleobiological community.
-Darwin commented on the Cambrian explosion, it being a great problem in his eyes, and speculated that it may be due to an increased propensity for preservation in the Cambrian and a reduced potential beforehand.